 Financial Abuse or Exploitation

-Family or friends who were previously distant now appear to be more involved.
+- Family or friends who were distant now are more involved

-Recently signed legal documents that an elderly person cannot explain
+- Recently signed legal documents that an older person cannot explain

-Recent (and perhaps multiple) revisions to an estate plan
+- Recent (and perhaps many) revisions to an estate plan

-Withdrawals or transfers that an elderly person cannot explain
+- Withdrawals or transfers that an older person cannot explain

-Mail for a senior's various financial accounts has been redirected to a new address
+- Mail for an older adult's various financial accounts has been redirected to a new address

-Services seem inadequate especially when compared to the size of a senior's estate
+- Services seem inadequate when compared with the size of an older adult's estate

-Isolation from loved ones (from pressure by the perpetrator or from self-isolation)
+- Isolation from loved ones (from pressure by the perpetrator or self-isolation)